John Owen on Virtual Pardon: Textual Dependance On Thomas Gilbert

 And although sin cannot be actually pardoned before it be actually committed, yet may the obligation unto the curse of the law be virtually taken away from such sins in justified persons as are consistent with a justified estate, or the terms of the covenant of grace, antecedently unto their actual commission.
 God at once in this sense “forgiveth all their iniquities, and healeth all their diseases, redeemeth their life from destruction, and crowneth them with loving-kindness and tender mercies,” Ps. ciii.
 3, 4.
 Future sins are not so pardoned as that, when they are committed, they should be no sins; which cannot be, unless the commanding power of the law be abrogated: but their respect unto the curse of the law, or their power to oblige the justified person thereunto, is taken away. | Though every sin, being a transgression of the Law of God, which still remaineth in force to oblige the beleever, as all others, unto obedience in all points, doth, in its own nature, deserve God's wrath & curse, according to the threatning & penalty of the Law: yet these sins do not annul the state of justification, nor interupt it (1) because notwithstanding thereof, all their former sins, of which they were pardoned, remaine pardoned, & do not bring them againe under the curse, & their Right to the Inheritance remaineth finne, through Jesus Christ.
 (2) Because all these after sins were virtually pardoned, & their obligation to the suffering of the penalty upon the account of these, virtually removed, in their Justification; for therein was there a legal security laid down & given, that all future sins should not actually bring them under the curse, or into the state of condemnation. |

-Interstingly, Wamphray's "such as sin against the Holy Ghost, or of full & final Apostasie" very neatly explicates what Owen means by "such sins as should ipso facto, forfeit their justified state andtransfer them from the covenant of grace into the covenant of works."
-This consideration almost makes me want to posit that it is Owen who is reliant upon Wamphray, which raises many iinteresting questions: how did Owen get access to Wamphrays writings?
-Are there other parallels between Wamphray's Life of Justification and Owen's Doctrine of Justification?
-What are the implications of this as far as it relates to Owen's targeting of Baxter in his Dcotrine of Justification?
-What does this tell us about the textual history of Brown's Life of Justification (which, by the way, is apparently incomplete in its published form, as elipses throughout the work show)?
+Interestingly, Wamphray's "such as sin against the Holy Ghost, or of full & final Apostasie" very neatly explicates what Owen means by "such sins as should ipso facto, forfeit their justified state and transfer them from the covenant of grace into the covenant of works."
+The textual history of Brown's Life of Justification (which, by the way, is apparently incomplete in its published form, as elipses throughout the work show) needs more research.

-A very similar position to that of Thomas Gilbert's is further elucidated in Brown's chapter XXXVI in that Brown does not see repentance as absolutely necessary in order of nature to the remission of sins.
+A very similar position to that of Thomas Gilbert's is further elucidated in Brown's chapter XXXVI in that Brown does not see repentance as absolutely necessary to legal remission (as faith is; and which remission I assume he speaks of), but is rather a consequent of faith.